Elina Svitolina: Coaches

 Svitolina was coached by Sébastien Mathieu in 2013 and 2014.
 She then worked with Iain Hughes for two and a half years, and chose to split from him in November 2016.
 In February 2016, she added former world No. 1 Justine Henin to her coaching team.
 In late 2016, Svitolina announced that Gabriel Urpí would be her new coach, with Thierry Ascione replacing Henin as her new coaching consultant.
 Ascione coached Svitolina until the 2018 US Open, and she then had a brief stint with Nick Saviano, whilst still being accompanied on a weekly basis by hitting partner Andrew Bettles.
 Bettles became her full-time coach for the 2018 season, and former player Marcos Baghdatis began working with her for the 2020 season.
 Following the end of her 2021 season, Svitolina split with Bettles, announcing her new team would be made of Andis Juška as new coach and Gunter Bresnik as consultant.
 After her maternity leave hiatus in 2022, Svitolina returned to the tour in April 2023 with Raemon Sluiter.
 Svitolina announced she had split from Sluiter on 19 July 2024.

 Equipment

 Svitolina had been endorsed by Nike for clothing and shoes since 2016, having previously been sponsored by Ellesse and Lacoste.
 In 2023, she began endorsing Adidas clothing and shoes.

 Svitolina used Wilson racquets, specifically endorsing the Wilson Blade range of racquets.
 In 2025 she endorsed the company Diadem Sports, and specifically started playing with their Axis 98 racquet.

 Personal life

 Svitolina is married to ATP tennis player Gaël Monfils.
 They began their relationship in 2019, announced their engagement on 3 April 2021, and were married on 16 July 2021.
-Svitolina does not plan on changing her surname with the ITF to Monfils while she is an active player; however, she uses "Elina Monfils" on Twitter.
+Svitolina did not change her surname professionally with the ITF to Monfils, but she uses "Elina Monfils" on Twitter.

 On 15 May 2022, Svitolina and Monfils announced they were expecting their first child together, a girl.
 She was born later that year.